Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Application

-and the gaussian kernel function $k$ acts by
+and the Gaussian kernel function $k$ acts by

-where $\epsilon>0$ is a tunable bandwidth parameter and $\lVert\cdot\rVert_Q$ denotes the 2-norm in $\Rbb^Q$.
-For our numerical experiments (Section \ref{sec:numerics}) we are going to use the bistochastic normalized versions of kernel \eqref{eq:data-kernel} and associated kernel integral operator \eqref{eq:integral-op}.
+where $\varepsilon>0$ is a tunable bandwidth parameter and $\norm{\cdot}$ denotes the 2-norm in $\Rbb^J$.
+For our numerical experiments we will use the bistochastic normalized versions of kernel \eqref{eq:data-kernel} and associated kernel integral operator \eqref{eq:integral-op}.

-Thanks to its acting by composition with the delay embedding map $W_Q$, kernel function $\kappa$ factors the product state space $\Omega$ into equivalence classes consisting of states with identical dynamical behavior under $Q$ delays.
-As shown in \cite{Giannakis2019vsa}, this implies that the functions in the range $\ran K$ of integral operator \eqref{eq:integral-op} are invariant under the actions of the symmetry group of the KS problem \eqref{eq:ks}.
-To make this property precise, we consider the group of symmetries $G$ with continuous left action on the spatial domain $\Gamma_{S,g}\colon S\to S$ for $g\in G$.
-For the KS problem \eqref{eq:ks}, the actions $\Gamma_{S,g}$ represent spatial translations and reflection.
-Every induced action $\Gamma_{X,g}\colon X\to X$, $\Gamma_{X,g}(x)=x\circ\Gamma_{S,g}^{-1}$ represents a dynamical symmetry of the dynamics generated by \eqref{eq:ks}, meaning that the dynamics $\Phi^t$ satisfies the equivariance property
+Thanks to its acting by composition with the delay embedding map $W$, kernel $\kappa$ factors the product state space $\Omega$ into equivalence classes consisting of states with identical dynamical behavior under $J$ delays.
+As shown in \cite{Giannakis2019vsa}, this implies that the functions in the range $\ran K$ of the integral operator \eqref{eq:integral-op} are invariant under the actions of spatial symmetries of the KS problem \eqref{eq:ks}.
+To make this property precise, we consider the group of symmetries $G$ with continuous left action on the spatial domain $\Gamma_g$ for every $g\in G$.
+Every induced action $\Gamma_{\Ubb,g}$ on $\Ubb$, $\Gamma_{\Ubb,g}(u)=u\circ\Gamma_g^{-1}$, represents a dynamical symmetry of the dynamics generated by \eqref{eq:ks}.
+This means that the dynamics $\Phi^t$ satisfies the equivariance property

+for all $g\in G$ and $t\geq 0$.
+For the KS problem \eqref{eq:ks}, the induced actions $\Gamma_{\Ubb,g}$ represent spatial translations of the state variable $u(t,\cdot)$.
+Note that the anti-reflection symmetry of \eqref{eq:ks} cannot be induced by an action $\Gamma_g$ acting on the spatial domain $S$.